harshiniramasamy5-star/ai-review/README.md

 # 🤖 AI Review

-AI Review is a CLI-based security scanner built with Node.js that analyzes JavaScript files and detects common security vulnerabilities in code.
-The tool provides developer-friendly warnings, severity levels, and suggestions to improve application security before deployment.
+AI Review is a CLI-based security scanner built with Node.js that analyzes JavaScript files and detects common security vulnerabilities in code using AI-powered review capabilities through the Groq API.

+The tool provides developer-friendly warnings, severity levels, and actionable suggestions to improve application security before deployment.

 ---